EmmanuelAbajo/product-microservice/README.md

 # Product Microservice

-This is a dockerized microservice for products
+This is a dockerized microservice for products.
+This service captures product basic information and stores them in a mongo database.
+You can also upload the image (jpg,png or jpeg) of the product.

 ## Setup